ProximaEPFL/prd/template/5-mvp.md

 - **User Authentication**: Necessary for security and personalized user experiences.
 - **Post Creation and Location-Based Feed**: The core functionality of sharing and discovering places.
 - **Interaction Tools** (Comments and Voting): Enhances user interaction and engagement.
-- **Centauri Points and Challenges**: Motivate continued app usage by creating challenges with rewards in form of points
+- **Centauri Points and Challenges**: Motivate continued app usage by creating challenges with rewards in form of points.
 - **Ranking System**: Encourages competition and engagement by displaying user rankings based on Centauri points.
 - **Map**: Allows users to navigate to post locations and to visualize nearby activities.
 - **User's posts and comments management**: Allows users to track and manage their activity / virtual exposure on the application.